Here’s something you probably don’t want to hear: candidates lie.

-Finding a job becomes increasingly difficult when the economy slows down or people have been out of work for a while.
-Job seekers are all doing what they can to get themselves noticed and get an edge against the competition, and that includes the occasional white lie.
+Think of it from their point of view: finding a job becomes increasingly difficult when the economy slows down or when a seeker has been out of work for a while.
+Job seekers do whatever they need to do to get themselves noticed amid the sea of applications – and that sometimes includes the occasional white lie.

 Not every candidate lies, of course.
 But it can help to keep an eye out for fabrications that can arise during the application process.